image editor output image1850181532 1760374091776.png

 DNA isn’t perfect.
 Reading and writing the DNA can sometimes create small damages to the DNA.

 For example, imagine you are writing a big novel by hand.
 While writing it you might miss a few alphabets.
-And strangely, each time you read the novel some alphabets get damaged.
-This is what happens with DNA.
+And strangely, each time you read the novel some alphabets get smudged due to sweaty fingers.

 So to prevent data loss, scientists make multiple copies of each strand through a process called coverage and add error-correction codes.